-Optional Summer and Fall Opportunities
+Optional Summer Opportunities

 Your first year at Northwestern is a unique time, and several optional programs are offered this summer and in the fall to help you make the most of it.
 Most programs have application deadlines at the end of May or in June, so act soon!
 Visit the program websites for the most up-to-date information.

 The four summer academic programs are built to prepare students for Northwestern—specifically students who are the first in their family to attend college, who come from lower-income backgrounds, or who did not have access to AP/IB-level preparation in high school.
 The programs are held remotely, vary in length and focus, and require no fees.

 Open to new Weinberg College students, this five-week program offers preparation for the first-year science and premed curricula.

 The five-week Bridge program introduces Weinberg and Medill students to how scholars across disciplines ask and answer questions.
 Students will take core courses on Quantitative Reasoning, Critical Thinking, and Exploring the Liberal Arts.
 They can choose to take an exploratory course in either Chemistry, Economics, or Social Sciences/Humanities.
 Medill students take a preparatory course in Journalism.

 The Melville and Jane Hodge EXCEL Scholars program is an academic summer program for incoming freshmen to the McCormick School of Engineering and Applied Science at Northwestern University.
 Participants are selected for their high school accomplishments, leadership skills, and demonstrated commitment to diversity issues.

 Students who complete the three-week SAW program strengthen their writing skills—earning credit for one 100-level English writing course in the process—and gain key insights and resources for successfully navigating Northwestern.
 Through SAW's partnership with the School of Communication, students will also participate in an experiential learning sequence that explores the capacity of storytelling to shape identities and establish meaningful relationships between people and places.